JohnMHawkins/goweb/logger/README.md

     // connect the logger to the firehose delivery stream named "test-firehose1-useast-1" fhLogger := logger.NewFirehoseLogger(app, "us-east-1", "default", "test-firehose1-useast-1")

+    // if you want all your log output to ALSO go to the stdout on the machine, call this: fhLogger.StdOutOn(true)

+    // and of course to stop output from also going to stdout, call the same function with false fhLogger.StdOutOn(false)

 Step 2) whenever there is a message to log, call the LOG function on the logger: